mj3b/rgds/docs/why-rgds-exists.md

 These failures are not primarily caused by lack of expertise or analytical capability.
-They emerge from **implicit judgment, undocumented trade-offs, and governance gaps** that only surface under time pressure or external scrutiny.
+They emerge from **implicit judgment, undocumented trade-offs, and governance gaps** that surface only under time pressure or external scrutiny.

 RGDS translates these recurring patterns into **explicit, auditable decision structure**.

 ---

-## Source Attribution Note
+## Source attribution note

 The signal patterns described in this document are derived from: